 IFP is actively recruiting community members to join as Friends for international students and scholars.
 Friends will be matched with a student or scholar for the academic year, with the intention of meeting at least once per month to share cultural activities and build relationships.
 You can read more and find the application info here: http://cvip.isp.msu.edu/programs/international-friendship-program/

-The deadline for this fall is September 12th, but the earlier the better!
+The deadline for this Spring is January 18th, but the earlier the better!

 Joy Shantz has participated in these programs and may be able to help answer questions here.